rebelsky/sams-assorted-musings-reflections/what-happened-michelle.md

 I recall her saying something like, "I thought I prepared, but I'm not ready."
 Maybe she just said, "I'm not ready"; the first part was implied.
 After all, we'd spent much of the last year and a half talking about the eventual end.
 Like her, I'd thought things were moving in the right direction, and we'd have more time together.
 We even had a visit to Mayo scheduled for the next week.

 We had the difficult conversations about hospice, about appropriate treatment (or lack thereof).
 She'd never wanted to stay in the hospital, unconscious, with little hope of recovery.
 So the "no extreme measures" part was easy.
 Choosing hospice at home or in the hospital was harder.
 Her comment was, "As long as I can sleep next to Sam, it's fine with me."
 We decided to keep her in the hospital.
 I think it was the right decision.
 Why?
 The kids got a break from the sadness.
-And she'd worked in that hospital for more than twenty years; so many people there loved her (and she loved) and visited regularly.
+And she'd worked in that hospital for more than twenty years; so many people there loved her (she loved them, too) and visited regularly.

 I sat in the recliner next to her bed and slept with her for the rest of her life.
 For a few weeks, we talked regularly, listened to music, held each other's hands, and more.
 I helped where I could, such as calling nurses when needed or grabbing food when I was hungry.
 One of my biggest contributions was planning a "jail break".
 As she said, "When I came in on our anniversary, I didn't think I'd never get to leave."
 So I worked with the nursing staff to find a way for her to leave.
 The Mayflower provided an accessible van and driver.
 She had enough energy to be pushed in a wheelchair.
 And we took a trip together.
 She visited our house.
 We had a meal together at Frontier.
 The kids took her to see her gravesite [9].
 Most importantly, she got to leave!